se-research/OpenDaVINCI/tutorials/timetrigger/README.rst

 If the container conference session identifier is omitted, the following exception will be thrown::

-   terminate called after throwing an instance of 'core::exceptions::InvalidArgumentException'
+   terminate called after throwing an instance of 'odcore::exceptions::InvalidArgumentException'
      what():  InvalidArgumentException: Invalid number of arguments.
 At least a conference group id (--cid=) needed. at /home/berger/GITHUB/Mini-Smart-Vehicles/sources/OpenDaVINCI-msv/libopendavinci/src/core/base/AbstractCIDModule.cpp: 53
    Aborted